Last content update: 1/14/2021

 Why is it Important to Ventilate Indoor Spaces?

 Shared indoor spaces significantly increase the risk of COVID-19 transmission.
-Current scientific evidence shows that COVID-19 is mainly spread through large respiratory droplets as well as tiny exhaled particles called aerosols, which can linger in indoor spaces for long periods of time, particularly if the spaces are enclosed and poorly ventilated.
-The risk of COVID-19 transmission also increases significantly when people remove their face coverings (including when eating or drinking), and it increases with every person from a separate household who shares the same indoor area.
+Current scientific evidence shows that COVID-19 most often spreads by breathing in air while close to an infected person.
+Air containing virus particles which can linger in indoor spaces for long periods of time, particularly if the spaces are enclosed and poorly ventilated.
+The risk of spreading COVID-19 increases greatly when people remove their face coverings (including when eating or drinking).
+Risk also increases with every additional person from a different household who enters a shared space and breathes the same indoor air.

 It is always safest to avoid gathering with individuals outside one’s household.
 And locating activities outdoors—where wind and sunlight can disperse particles and inactivate the virus—is safer than indoors, particularly if the activity requires the removal of face coverings.

 If activities must take place in shared indoor spaces, managing the indoor air won’t eliminate the risk of COVID-19 transmission, especially among unvaccinated people, but it can significantly reduce it, particularly when combined with other safety precautions (like use of face coverings, limits on the number of people in the space, and vigilant social distancing).
 (For more information, see the CDC’s scientific brief on airborne transmission of coronavirus.)

 In general, the more people you have in an indoor environment, (especially if some are not fully vaccinated against COVID-19), the greater the need for increasing the circulation of fresh, outdoor air to dilute airborne particles.
 Provide fresh air to the areas of your buildings with the highest number of occupants.
 In areas where you are unable to increase outdoor air, consider reducing the number of people even further, spacing people at least six feet apart, and taking other measures to improve ventilation and air filtration.

 Who Should Follow This Guidance?